An activity's eligibility for AAFP Prescribed or Elective credit is dependent upon meeting the following requirements:

-The CME activity must have an AAFP Active, Supporting FP, or Life member directly involved in the planning of the activity to ensure the relevance of the content to the specialty of family medicine.
+The CME activity must have an AAFP Active or Life member directly involved in the planning of the activity to ensure the relevance of the content to the specialty of family medicine.

 The CME activity may be primarily designed for healthcare professionals other than physicians.
-Direct involvement of an AAFP Active, Supporting FP, or Life member in the planning of the activity is not required.
+Direct involvement of an AAFP Active or Life member in the planning of the activity is not required.

 All clinical content presented in the activity must be evidence-based and/or customary and generally accepted (CGA) medical practice, OR, if some or all of the clinical content within the activity appears to be neither evidence-based or CGA, it must not appear to the COCPD to be dangerous or ineffective.
 In this case, content must offer a balanced explanation of potential benefits and risks, AND be presented in a manner that is intended to inform the physician, rather than train the physician in the practical application of the content.